vrnvu/bash-exercises/README.md

 🧪 Test Automation

 🧪 Exercise: Write a script that:
-	- Runs a test command (e.g., pytest or echo "Running tests")
-	- Exits with failure if it fails (exit 1)
+	-Runs a test command (e.g., pytest or echo "Running tests") -Exits with failure if it fails (exit 1)
-	- Otherwise prints “Deploying…”
+	-Otherwise prints “Deploying…”

 Key Concepts: $?, if, exit, echo